kurmasz/KielceRB/README.md

 `KielceRB` also provides methods for including one document inside another allowing users to easily share common content among several pages (navigation bars, contact information, assignment headers, etc.).

+`KielceRB` is a [[https://rubygems.org/gems/kielce Ruby Gem]].
+To install, simply run `gem install kielce`.
+(You can also download the code from GitHub and run directly from the repo.)

 ## Simple Example

 Data files are Ruby files that return a hash containing key-value pairs.
 The names of these files must mach the pattern `kielce_data*.rb`.